RichmondRamil/shadcn-components/README.md

 }));
 ```

-_2. Then bind your components, and that's it!_
+- Then bind your components, and that's it!

   You can use the hook anywhere, without the need of providers.
 Select your state and the consuming component will re-render when that state changes.

 ```typescript
 function BearCounter() {